Georgia Learners Permit Test - Georgia Road Signs 1

 Head to a DSS Office near You

 You are ready to sit for and pass your written permit test.
 Head over to a DSS office for your Georgia Learners Permit Test.
 The DSS offices carry out written tests from Tuesday to Saturday, with less traffic on Wednesday and Thursday.
-Do not rush through your exam because you are provided with ample time to answer each question.
+Do not rush through your exam because you have ample time to answer each question.
 Remember, nobody is trying to trick you in the permit test, and the correct answer should be obvious if you prepared well.

 Yay!
 You Passed, What Now?

 Congratulations, you have a Learner’s permit, but you still cannot be out and about driving alone just yet.
 You can only drive in the presence of a passenger who is 21 years or older and has a valid and unexpired driver’s license.
-For you to drive alone, you must be 16 or 17, having passed the road test with a driver’s license and at least 40 hours of driving experience.
+To drive alone, you must be 16 or 17, having passed the road test with a driver’s license and at least 40 hours of driving experience.